 In the prolonged absence of proper dialogue, people either communicate through gritted teeth, enlist the one-sided support of other people, or begin to build a very negative view of the other person’s intentions.
 In the confines of a private session, everyone can truly speak for themselves, with the aim of really clarifying one another’s thoughts, feelings, and motivations.

-Provides a structure and strategy for getting everyone together.
+It provides a structure and strategy for getting everyone together as one.

 WEBINAR: The Psychology of Conflict